 Colorado native, Taylor Friesth, is a performer, author, and educator who has delved deeply into drumming since the age of 6 years.
 Since then he has performed on stages such as Red Rocks and Folsom Field.
 His drumming has led him to perform with various groups from GRiZ to New Orleans style brass band Guerrilla Fanfare.
-His versatility has given him a wide range of musical ability that has resulted in a unique sound of his own.
+His versatility has given him a wide range of musical abilities that has resulted in a unique sound of his own.

 Taylor has found a love for teaching drums ever since middle school where he began to give private lessons to local kids in his neighborhood.
-As a 13 year old, Taylor would reach his audience by distributing drum lesson flyers throughout his school and local music shops.
+As a 13-year-old, Taylor would reach his audience by distributing drum lesson flyers throughout his school and local music shops.
 Over time his teaching would expand to go online where he started his website TFdrums.com, a website devoted to showing drummers how to expand and rethink how they look at the drum set.
 His dedication to finding the most effective way to teach each individual student is something he still works on to this day.

 In 2016, Taylor released his book “The Sly Hat”, a 13 chapter book focused on how to use your hi-hat foot as a part of your grooves and fills, as opposed to having it keep a steady pulse under what you are playing.
 The book caught the attention of drummers such as Gordy Knudtson (former head of percussion at McNally Smith College of Music, and drummer for the Steve Miller Band), Rod Morgenstein (former head of percussion at Berklee College of Music, and drummer for Winger), and Skip Hadden (Weather Report), and even received a review in the 2018 November edition of Modern Drummer.